STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Learn some Japanese

 # Interests that I want to explore
-- AI in games (machine learning, game dev)
+- AI in games (machine learning, game dev) - [example](https://www.youtube.com/watch?v=saNNQUKjCXQ)
 - Applications of ZKP (applied cryptography)
 - Fully decentralised insurance (blockchain)

-# Reminder to self
+# Note to self
-- Don't think so much, just do but only do it because you're **genuinely** interested in it.
+- Do something only because you are genuinely interested in it.
-- Find what works for you.
 - Avoid comparing yourself to others (and even your past self).
 - Good things will come to those who are patient.
 - Be useful, kind and generous to others.